30 DAYS MASK CHALLENGE: HOW I TRIED TO MASK EVERY DAY FOR A MONTH

 As a beauty and recently skincare addict I’m trying to try so many new things but having only one face kinda a bummer.
 A lot of stuff is piling up in my drawers, gets stuffed in Sephora makeup bags in dark corners of the closet, or end up in weird places like a toolbox (true story!).
 With masks, it’s even more frustrating cause I see that ”don’t use more than 1-2 times a week” and religiously follow this instruction.
-After a year or so I started to notice how my mask situation is slowly getting out of control, full sized products took over a whole shelf and two big makeup bags were stuffed full of sheet masks, nose patches, and travel sized products.
-I so hate being a hoarder and all the mildly annoying clutter that comes with it so I decided to actually use all of them and as soon as possible by using mask every day for a month!
+After a year or so I started to notice how my mask situation is slowly getting out of control, full-sized products took over a whole shelf and two big makeup bags were stuffed full of sheet masks, nose patches, and travel-sized products.
+I so hate being a hoarder and all the mildly annoying clutter that comes with it so I decided to use all of them and as soon as possible by using mask every day for a month!

-In Asian beauty community, it’s actually considered normal to use masks every day and I even know a couple of girls that have been successfully practicing it for years.
+In the Asian beauty community, it’s actually considered normal to use masks every day and I even know a couple of girls that have been successfully practicing it for years.
 I should probably make a disclaimer here that Asian approach to skincare is different than European/American and leans more toward ”less but every day” focusing on consistency and I, for instance, grew up with a thought of a once a week treat for my face, ”more potent but not frequent” approach.
-Maybe I’ll write about this different cultural approaches and how it influences my personal skincare routine later.
+Maybe I’ll write about these different cultural approaches and how it influences my personal skincare routine later.
 Let me know if you would like to read that ;)

 I didn’t have a clear plan starting this challenge what I would use and when.
 As much as love to plan out every little detail of my life ahead, with skincare, I just try to listen to my skin and wing it along the way.